NafeesaHasan22/Applied-Statistics-Data-Visualization/ASDV_ReadMe.txt

 3. Insights into price volatility and investor sentiment.

 Fields Included:
-1. Nafeesa Hasan Shaik Khaja Nagoor_Task 3.R - R Script file containing the code for time series modelling.
+1. Time Series Forecast.R - R Script file containing the code for time series modelling.
 2. ADXN.csv - Dataset used for the analysis.
-3. Nafeesa Hasan Shaik Khaja Nagoor.pdf - A report discussing the research question, methodology, model performance, and investment implications.
+3. A report discussing the research question, methodology, model performance, and investment implications.

 Software/Tools Used:
 R Studio for time series modelling.